 6.)
 Pour the mix into a jug and add the second half of the berry juice.
 Stir.

 The reason for heating only half the juice is that it loses its vibrant colour when warmed.
 Can you see how the cold juice in the middle of the jug is much redder than the rest?
-We want our sugar free gummies to be as colourful as possible!
+We want our keto gummies to be as colourful as possible!

 7.)
 Using a pipette, fill each cavity with the berry-gelatin mix.
 Then cool in the fridge for 2 hours until set.